Compare School Options

 How long does it take to earn an online master’s in school counseling degree?

-The costs depend on the curriculum and the school.
-Most schools estimate their online master’s programs in school counseling take about one to three years to complete.
+Most schools estimate that their online master’s program in school counseling takes about one to three years to complete.
 The total number of credits affects the program’s length, as does attending full-time or part-time.
-Some schools offer asynchronous learning, where students can meet assignment deadlines while studying at their own pace, and some accelerated learning options.
+Some schools offer asynchronous learning, where students can meet assignment deadlines while studying at their own pace, and some offer accelerated learning options as well.

 Is an online master's in school counseling worth it?